 Chris is an attorney with the Honigman law firm and part of his practice involves land use and related environmental matters.
 Chris formerly was a federal prosecutor in Chicago where his duties included handling matters for the US Environmental Protection Agency and the Army Corps of Engineers.
 Chris is a graduate of James Madison College of Michigan State University and of Chicago-Kent College of Law.

-Vicki J. Pontz
+Vicki J. Pontz, Chair

 Vicki J. Pontz was appointed to the Natural Resources Commission by Governor Rick Snyder on December 31, 2013.
 On December 21, 2017, she was appointed Chair of the Commission by Governor Snyder.

 Ms. Pontz was appointed Director of the Great Lakes Leadership Academy (GLLA) October 1, 2008.
 THE GLLA is a program of the College of Agriculture and Natural Resources at Michigan State University offering two leadership development programs targeting agricultural, natural resource, environmental, business, manufacturing, and community development professionals.
 The GLLA empowers facilitative leaders who will propel Michigan forward toward economic and environmental vitality.
 The GLLA brings together leaders from various backgrounds and exposes them to critical issues associated with sustainability of Great Lakes communities along with innovative, equitable and inclusive approaches for addressing those issues.
 Vicki is responsible for curriculum development and delivery, staffing the GLLA Board of Governors, participant recruitment and selection, managing the budget and staff and fundraising.
 She is currently embarking on an effort to permanently endow the program so that all future generations may benefit.